List of RWBY episodes: Volume 6 (2018–19)

 Announced at RTX Austin 2018, the sixth volume premiered on October 27, 2018.

-On August 17, 2018, Rooster Teeth released the "Volume 6 Adam Character Short" prior to the premiere episode.
+On August 17, 2018, Rooster Teeth released the "Volume 6 Adam Character Short" before the premiere episode.
 Focusing on Adam Taurus, the short tells a unique part of the story similar to the original four trailers and the various character shorts for Volume 4 and Volume 5.

 After taking a regular Christmas, Volume 6 concluded on January 26, 2019.

 Unlike prior volumes, Volume 6 did not originally air on YouTube following various Rooster Teeth videos being demonetized.
 Volume 6 episodes later began airing on YouTube on November 2, 2019, alongside the Volume 7 premiere on the Rooster Teeth website.